kcelebi/kcelebi/README.md

 A little about me, I am a:
 - **Data Scientist at Hartree Partners**, an Energy & Commodities Trading Firm
-- **Co-Founder of CG Defense Consulting**, a Defense Contracting Firm automating Supply Chain and Government Procurement
+- **Co-Founder of CG Group**, an AI-native Defense Contracting platform automating Supply Chain and Government Procurement
-- **Computer Science (M.S) student at Columbia University**, graduate from Duke University with a dual degree in Computer Science and Statistical Science (B.S)
+- **Computer Science (M.Sc) student at Columbia University**, graduate from Duke University with a dual degree in Computer Science and Statistical Science (B.Sc)

 I have a passion for solving complex business or technical problems with creative, data-driven solutions.
 With extensive experience in finance, technology, and academia, I've built machine learning models, pipelines, and tools that have real-world impact, from optimizing trading platforms to solving supply chain to enhancing network performance.